 This is a very simple dish that consists of potatoes, eggs, and sweet onions (although there is a heated debate on whether to add this or not).
 This dish is very versatile because you can eat it for breakfast, a mid-morning snack, or as a tapa which is typical in Madrid’s gastronomy.
 Lucky for you.
 We have a post here on how to make this delicious meal so you can try it before visiting Madrid.

 4. Patatas bravas

-This is a very typical dish found anywhere in Spain; but it is typically served in Madrid as tapas or as its own meal.
-These are “spicy potatoes”; but it depends on where you go because sometimes the spice is very mild while in other bars they can be quite spicy.
+This is a very typical dish found anywhere in Spain.
+But it is typically served in Madrid as tapas or as its own meal.
+These are “spicy potatoes”.
+It depends on where you go because sometimes the spice is very mild while in other bars they can be quite spicy.
 They consist of white potatoes that are fried in oil and served with a warm red sauce.
 We love to go to El Bar Terzio to get our hands on this tapa.
 They serve their patatas bravas with a classic and lightly smoked sauce that we just can’t get enough of!